ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 #### Reviews

 All pull requests must be reviewed.
-The Arm Mbed CI bot determines the most suitable person to review the pull request and tags that person accordingly.
+The Arm Mbed CI bot determines the most suitable person to review the pull request (based on the files changed) and tags that person accordingly.
+Specific reviewers can be requested by the author by @ tagging those people/teams in the 'Reviewers' section of the pull request template.
+E.g.
+Reviewers
+@personA @TeamB

 Github dismisses a reviewer's status after any change to the pull request commit history (such as adding a new commit or rebasing).
 Smaller changes, such as documentation edits or rebases on top of latest master, only require additional review by maintainers.
 Their approval is sufficient because a team assigned as a reviewer already approved the pull request.